 ● Prevention: The Future of Migraine Therapy.
 Stopping a migraine headache before it ever begins is the new focus of treatments by Jeanie Lerche Davis, WebMD Feature, Migraines and Headaches Health Centre.

 ● Nerve Stimulator May Provide Effective Drug-Free Migraine Treatment by Joseph Nordqvist.
 Copyright: Medical News Today.

-● Migraine: Treatments and drugs by Mayo Clinic Staff.
+● Migraine: Symptoms and Causes by Mayo Clinic Staff.

 ● Migraine Headache: Overview by Jasvinder Chawla, MD, MBA; Chief Editor: Helmi L Lutsep, MD. from eMedicine.
 Medscape.
 Signs and symptoms, Diagnosis, Management.
 Article includes 8 images:

 ● Migraine Mechanism by Craig Blackwell, MD, Fellow American Academy of Ophthalmology.
 YouTube video, 14:25 min.
 Dr. Craig Blackwell explains: What is going on in the Brain.
 Visual Aura and Headache.
 Cortical Spreading Depression.
 Trigeminal Nerve carrying Pain Impulses.
 Role of Serotonin.
 Treatment with Triptans and CGRP Blocker.